BackofenLab/StoatyDive/README.md

   15. Class of the Peak (Cluster)

 Use column `14` to divide your peak into the two general categories of specific and unspecific.
 Use column `15` to find peaks with a specific shape.
+If the user skipped the classification, then the final_tab_*.bed is the CV_tab_*.bed.
+The tabular has no 15th column.

 ## Clustering/Classification Results
 You will get some plots for the classification, saved in the folder `clustering_*`.